-Here we go on a full comic adventure, thanks again to Comic Life--my new favorite software.
-Don't forget to click to make larger!
-(And, this recipe comes from The Gourmet Cookbook---so it's probably on Epicurious.
-They came out pretty tasty and I think they're pretty healthy too: there's no fat in them.
+Here we go on a full comic adventure, thanks again to Comic Life–my new favorite software.
+Don’t forget to click to make larger!
+(And, this recipe comes from The Gourmet Cookbook—so it’s probably on Epicurious.
+They came out pretty tasty and I think they’re pretty healthy too: there’s no fat in them.
 Just almond paste, sugar, salt, honey, and an egg white.)
 Enjoy!

 "Oh god, not another cooking adventure!" - I laughed out loud.
 Made my own cat glare at me (interrupted his nap, you see).